retog/patchboot/README.md

 PatchBoot is available in different flavours.
 Choose the PatchBoot flavour that best fits your needs.

+### PatchBoot Scuttle Browser

+This version can be accessed with a browser that has the Scuttle Shell Browser extension installed.
+This version is contained in this repository as a large part of its code can also be used in the other flavours.

 ### PatchBoot Electron

 PatchBoot Electron provides a PatchBoot environment as a Desktop Application.
 This is the easiest option as it doesn't require configuration of the ssb-server or the browser.